 In October 2014, we completed a PFS for our Bear Lodge REE Project that updated our mineral resource estimate and refined plans for our process technology.
-We subsequently updated the mineral resource and completed a TRS in 2024 (See "Item 2.
-Properties" of this Annual Report) and are in the process of completing an NI 43-101 compliance technical report for the Bear Lodge REE Project; however, the economic assessment of the Bear Lodge REE Project has not been progressed through an updated FS.
+We subsequently updated the mineral resource and more recently completed a TRS (See "Item 2.
+Properties" of this Annual Report) and Technical Report for the Bear Lodge REE Project; however, the economic assessment of the Bear Lodge REE Project has not been progressed through an updated FS.
 Subject to further financing and the results of the Demonstration Plant, we may resume work on an FS.
-Whether the Company undertakes a FS in the future and, if so, the results of any such study, are uncertain and may indicate project economics that are more or less favorable than those previously reported in 2014 or in the TRS.
+Whether the Company undertakes a FS in the future and, if so, the results of any such study, are uncertain and may indicate project economics that are more or less favorable than those previously reported in 2014 or in the TRS or Technical Report.
 As our project optimization efforts continue, we cannot ensure that the FS will be based upon all of the same inputs used in the PFS and TRS.
 As a result, we may need to update our processing and/or beneficiation technology, and/or project development plans to enhance economics or further study aspects of the Bear Lodge REE Project.
 This could result in significant additional delays and expenses or could make financing efforts with respect to such efforts more difficult or not possible.
 In addition, there is a risk that the Company may not resume work on a FS.